pyodide/pyodide/docs/usage/faq.md

 `);
 ```

-## Can i use multi-threading/processing?
+## Can I use multi-threading/processing?

 Due to the limitation of current [wasm](https://pyodide.org/en/stable/usage/wasm-constraints.html)
 all packages that uses parallelism (eg. rely on _fork_ and _pthread_)